Original text from interview here:

 Interview by Marco Cipollini

-Nomotopowell takes the form of a travel diary to explore the region and surroundings of Geneva, a village in eastern Florida.
-Where did your interest in this place come from, and the stories that run through it?
+Nomotopowell takes the form of a travelogue to explore the area and surroundings of Geneva, a village in East Florida.
+Where did your interest in this place and the stories that run through it come from?

-My work is extremely personal, but never directly about me or my family.
-I wanted a geographically limited project that would allow me to stay with my parents while the film was being produced.
-I'm obsessed with the landscape they inhabit, and staying in their homes became a tradition I could carry on in my work, like I did on City World , my last feature film.
-Not only did I live in the village and its surroundings, but I also helped my father to build houses there.
-So there is all that, and then the maternal side of my family who are Powells.
+My work is extremely personal, but it is never directly about me or my family.
+I wanted a geographically contained project that would allow me to stay with my parents while in production.
+I am obsessed with the landscape where they live, and staying with them became a tradition I could thrive upon, having worked in this manner on CITY WORLD, my last feature.

-Beyond those personal connections, the first thing I wanted to explore was the brown metal sign that said "KOLOKEE."
-Initially, I did not know that this sign indicated a disappeared town.
-I wasn't sure of its meaning.
-This word does not exist outside of this panel or the town that bears this name.
-I noticed other signs as I explored, and soon realized I was looking at ghost towns, rather than ghost towns.
-The idea for the film and its travel diary format comes from literary traditions of exploring different civilizations past and present.
+Despite these personal connections, the first curiosity I wanted to explore was the brown metal sign KOLOKEE.
+I did not initially know the sign marked an extinct town; I wasn't sure what it meant.
+This word doesn't exist outside of that sign or the town that it once was.
+I noticed the other signs as I explored, soon realizing I was in the presence of ghosts of towns, rather than ghost towns.
+The impetus for the film and its travelogue format came from literary traditions of exploring various civilizations past and present.

-There is a book by Darran Anderson called Imaginary Cities, in which he presents his ideas with far more eloquence than I ever could.
-He embarks on a series of fascinating journeys that all revolve around the fantastic, and the convergence of remote cities, whether that distance is physical, mental or temporal.
-The book is amazing, and it made me think about the possibilities of filmmaking in Geneva.
+There's a book by Darran Anderson called Imaginary Cities, in which he spells out ideas much more eloquently than I ever could.
+He goes on an endlessly fascinating series of journeys which all flutter around the fantastical and the matter-of-fact convergence of cities at a distance, whether that distance is physical, mental, or temporal.
+The book is incredible, and it provided an expansive way of thinking about the film's possibilities within Geneva.

 In addition to the travelogue of botanist John Bartram, who crossed this region in 1766, the film crosses passages from an adaptation of the Travels of Marco Polo.
 How did you come up with this idea?

-I chose John Bartram because it is the earliest known written description of the Geneva swamp region, especially since he traveled to the location shown in the middle of the film and was obliged to turn around and withdraw, which corresponds to the structure of the film.
-I adopted his whimsical, non-formal practice of naming places ("We came to Round Lake, and we called it that, because it's one of the roundest I've ever seen ").
+I chose John Bartram because his is the first known written description of the Geneva wetlands region, with added significance in that he journeyed up to the area shown in the middle of the film and was forced to turn around and retreat, which mirrors the film’s structure.
+I embraced his whimsical and unofficial practice of naming places ("Came to Round Lake, so we called it, it being one of the roundest I ever saw").

 The film offers an articulated, and layered exploration of this region, and its history, evoking many ghosts that reside there, through multiple sources that intertwine.
 However, these materials, sometimes read in voiceover, sometimes inscribed on the images, are not presented in their entirety, or their context, but rather in the form of fuzzy fragments and linked together in a surprising way by the coincidences of time and space, evoking traces and signs whose meaning seems forgotten.
 How did you select this corpus, and why did you opt for this processing of sources?

-From the beginning, I intended to use multiple voices.
-I looked for direct sources that offered the most plausibility with the least amount of information.
-I saw these sources as ghosts from a distance: voices and texts that are not spoken in the space of the village but which have a great resonance there.
-The elements that I could extract without using proper names or anything too specific played a key role in the selection.
-The pieces that I chose were perhaps the result of an intuition, they corresponded to the atmosphere of the film.
+From the beginning I intended to use multiple voices.
+I sought out direct sources that offered the most amount of factuality with the least amount of information.
+I saw these sources as ghosts at a distance: voices and texts not occurring in the space of the village but which have great resonance upon it.
+Critical to the selection were pieces I could excerpt without using proper names or anything else too specific.
+There was possibly just a gut feeling about the ones I used, they spoke to the feeling of the film.

-I realized that my interest in the historical relevance of Geneva required a basic explanation of circumstances and stories.
-I thought about approaching it as a standard educational film, with a narrator and archival sources conveying information in the traditional way, but then I would have strayed from the real goals of this format, which are clarity and knowledge .
-I rather tried to offer a minimum of what can be considered as knowledge.
-I hope no one comes out of this thinking I'm trying to impart knowledge.
+I realized my interest in imparting Geneva’s historical relevance required some basic explanation of circumstances and backstories.
+I thought of approaching this as a standard educational film, with a narrator and archival sources conveying information in a traditional way, but then I would turn away from the actual goals of that format, which are clarity and knowledge.
+I instead tried to offer a minimum of what can be considered knowledge.
+I hope no one comes away thinking I have any knowledge I am trying to impart.

 The feeling of mystery is thus reinforced by the environmental images and sounds, which instead of clearly constituting a cartography, immerse us in this place by following a more sensory and impressionistic approach.
 What ideas guided the photography of the film?
 And how did you work on the sound dimension?

-There is an idea that we have two souls, and that these two souls reside in three places: in the shadows, in the reflections, and in the light when it comes into contact with our eyes.
+There is an idea that we have two souls, and that these two souls each reside in three places: in shadows, in reflections, and in light as it enters our eyes.
 This idea is inspiring.
-It is clear and yet exponential.
-That's also cinema, isn't it?
+It is clear cut and yet exponential.
+It is also the cinema, no?

 The film begins and ends with the image of a yellow-green square on a black background.
 Could you specify this choice?

-An anecdote: Thomas Jefferson wanted the capital of the United States to be designed around a sparse grid system, what he called a checkerboard city.
-But other federal planners incorporated a radial ray system for its major avenues.
-It is said that it was partly for the defense.
-It is also said that due to this design, the assassin Powell got lost while trying to escape, which led to his capture.
+An anecdote: Thomas Jefferson wanted the U.S. capital to be designed around a sparse grid system, what he called a checkerboard town.
+But the other federal city planners incorporated a radial spoke system for its major avenues.
+It is said this was partly for defense.
+It is also said that due to this design, the assassin Powell got lost as he was attempting to escape, which led to his capture.

-Jefferson believed that when towns get too big, that is, they become cities, corruption and evil flourish.
-He wanted a more agrarian country, which is how the American South developed, the same region that ran through and profited from slavery.
-In the United States, we still witness today the demonization of cities, with all the racism that accompanies it.
+Jefferson had this idea that when towns became too big, that is, became cities, then corruption and evil would flourish.
+He wanted a more agrarian country, which is how the southern United States developed.
+The same region that operated and profited on slavery.
+We still see the demonization of cities today in the United States, along with all of the not-so-subtle racism that goes with it.

-Yet, in general, the square is linked to everything – to the design of cities, to cardinal directions, to cartographic insets, to road signs, to the language of anthropology, and geometry, to the notion of reduction and simplification. shapes.
-A square is a loop with a structure, divisible by two.
-It's a trip around the block.
+In general though, the square is related to everything-- to the design of towns and cities; to the cardinal directions, to map insets, to road signs; to the language of both anthropology and geometry; to the idea of a reduction and simplification of form.
+A square is a loop with structure, divisible by two.
+It's a journey around the block.